Internet Access Policy

-Due to the high demand for electronic resources, the Library may establish time limits in order to accommodate patrons who are waiting.
+Due to the high demand for electronic resources, the Library may establish time limits in order to accommodate members who are waiting.

 The Library has established identification requirements for using computers within the Library.
-Children under the age of eighteen are restricted to the use of filtered Internet computers.
-Patrons who provide a picture I.D. showing that they are eighteen years of age or older may use unfiltered public computers.
+Children under the age of eighteen are restricted to the use of filtered internet computers.
+Members who provide a picture I.D. showing that they are eighteen years of age or older may use unfiltered public computers.

 All wireless access is filtered.
 The filter is never lifted on wireless access, computers in the children's area; the teen area; the Main Library Computer Center and the Serials area at Main Library.

-Library staff may refuse to assist a patron in accessing explicit sexual materials.
+Library staff may refuse to assist a member in accessing explicit sexual materials.
 Staff is required to report these incidents to a supervisor.